BoluwatifeOlusegun/Tife-portfolio/README.md

 # Tife-Profile  2023
-My A PROFILE WEBSITE about what I do
+A PROFILE WEBSITE about what I do.

 ## Web View
 ![Web View](./Assets/Webview.png)